bit-apps-pro/bit-assist-wp/readme.txt

 * Instagram: With Bit Assist‘s Instagram Channel, you can easily integrate your Instagram account with the chat widget on your website.
 Just add your Instagram username and let your visitors connect with you through Instagram like Facebook Messenger chat.

 * Knowledge Base: With Bit Assist‘s Knowledge base channel, you can provide your customers with a comprehensive description or articles related to your products or services.
 You can easily organize your articles by dragging them up or down to set their desired order.
 This is a great way to provide your customers with quick and easy access to the information they need without having to engage in a chat with your support team.
-By using this feature, you can reduce the number of repetitive information and chat requests and help your customers find the answers they need quickly.
+Using this feature, you can reduce the number of repetitive information and chat requests and help your customers find the answers they need quickly.
 So, make sure to include a Knowledge base channel in your Bit Assist chat widget to improve your customer support.

-* Line: With Bit Assist’s Line channel, you can connect with your website visitors instantly via Line app.
+* Line: With Bit Assist’s Line Messenger channel, you can connect with your website visitors instantly via Line app.
 Simply add your Line ID to the chat widget and connect through the Line platform with your website visitors.
-Line is a free messaging app that supports various forms of multimedia, including text, images, videos, and audio.
-It also enables free voice and video calls, making it a convenient tool for customer support.
-By adding the Line channel to your chat widget, you can expand your communication options and provide a better chat experience to your website visitors.
-So, chat with your customers via Line and improve your customer support today!
+Adding the Line channel to your chat widget, you can expand your communication options and provide a better chat experience to your website visitors, so, chat with your customers via Line and improve your customer support today!

-* Linkedin: By adding your Linkedin profile link to Bit Assist’s Linkedin channel, your website visitors can easily connect with you and engage in chat conversations.
+* Linkedin: Adding your Linkedin profile link to Bit Assist’s Linkedin channel, your website visitors can easily connect with you and engage in conversations.
 This can help you build stronger professional relationships and potentially attract more business opportunities.
 So, link your Linkedin profile to the Bit Assist chat widget today and start chatting with your visitors!

-* Facebook Messenger: By adding your Facebook Messenger username to your Bit Assist chat widget, you can enable visitors to initiate a chat conversation with you directly through the Facebook Messenger app.
+* Facebook Messenger: Add you Facebook Messenger username to your Bit Assist chat widget, and enable your visitors to initiate a chat conversation with you directly through the Facebook Messenger app.
 Once they click on the Facebook Messenger button in the chat widget, a chat window will appear and they can send you a message.
-This will help you stay connected with your visitors and promptly respond to their queries.
-You can manage all the messages you receive in your Facebook Messenger inbox.
+This will help you stay connected with your visitors and promptly respond to their queries and you can manage all the messages you receive in your Messenger inbox.

 * Skype: Integrate your Skype username or phone number with your website’s chat widget to enable visitors to Call or message you directly through Skype.
 With Skype, your visitors can make free voice and video calls, send messages, and even make affordable international calls to mobiles or landlines.
 Adding Skype to your chat widget is a great way to enhance communication and make it easier for visitors to chat with you.

 * Slack: By adding your Slack workspace to Bit Assist, you can provide your visitors with the option to find and join your Slack channel for quick and easy communication with your team.
-This allows visitors to chat with you through the Slack platform, making it a seamless experience.
+This allows visitors to chat with you through the Slack platform, making it a useful experience.
 You can improve your communication and stay connected with your visitors and customers all in one place with Bit Assist‘s Slack channel.

 * SMS: With Bit Assist, you can add your phone number as a chat option and let your visitors send you direct messages via the SMS channel.
 This can be a convenient way for visitors to reach out to you for support or inquiries.
 Simply add the SMS option to your chat widget and your visitors can easily send you a message with just a few clicks.
 Try it out today and improve your customer support experience with Bit Assist‘s SMS chat button.

 * Snapchat: Include your Snapchat username on your Snapchat channel and enable visitors to chat with you on the platform.
 With Snapchat, you can engage with your audience by sharing multimedia content and responding to direct messages.
 Make it easy for your visitors to find and add you on Snapchat by adding your username to your website.

 * Tawk: You can add the Tawk (tawk.to) channel to your chat widget and enable live chat (livechat) with your website visitors.
-By adding this channel, you can engage in livechat or (live chat) sessions with your visitors, answering their queries in real time and providing them with the best customer support experience possible.
+By adding this channel, you can engage in live chat sessions with your visitors, answering their queries in real time and providing them with the best customer support experience possible.

-* Telegram: You can easily connect with your website visitors through Telegram chat by adding your Telegram username.
+* Telegram: You can easily connect with your website visitors through Telegram chat channel by adding your Telegram username.
 This allows visitors to reach out to you directly via the Telegram app, making it convenient for them to chat with you in real-time.
 By adding this option to your website, you are providing an additional chat button that your visitors can use to contact you quickly and easily.

 * TikTok: Add a TikTok channel to your chat widget and allow your visitors to easily discover and connect with your TikTok account.
 By adding your TikTok username to the channel, your visitors can directly engage with you through chat and enjoy your content.

-* Twitter: By adding your Twitter channel to the Bit Assist chat widget, visitors can easily connect with you through Twitter.
+* Twitter: Integrate your Twitter channel to the Bit Assist chat widget, visitors can easily connect with you through Twitter.
 This allows for quick and easy communication between you and your customers and can help build relationships on social media.
 Additionally, visitors can also follow you and engage with your tweets to stay up-to-date on your latest news and updates, further increasing engagement and building a loyal chat community.

-* Viber: By adding a Viber chat button with your phone number, your visitors can reach out to you through instant messaging or voice-over IP calls on this cross-platform app.
+* Viber: By adding a Viber chat button with your phone number, your visitors can reach out to you through instant messaging on this cross-platform app.
 This makes it easier for your customers to chat with you, ask questions and receive quick replies.
 With Viber, you can enable a real-time chat experience that enhances customer satisfaction and improves communication.
 So don’t hesitate to integrate Viber chat on your website and start chatting with your customers now!

 * Waze: With the Waze channel, you can add your business location link to Waze and let your website visitors navigate directly to your store’s location using the Waze app.
 This saves your customers time and hassle trying to find your location.
 Additionally, visitors can engage with your support team via the chat widget to get further assistance with directions or any other queries they may have.